Yen1112/fly_treadmill/README.md

-# fly_treadmill# FicTrac-Controlled Stepper Motor on Raspberry Pi
+# FicTrac-Controlled Stepper Motor on Raspberry Pi

 This project uses a Raspberry Pi to control a stepper motor based on FicTrac's output from a fruit fly walking on a floating ball.